 Plum wine is not very often mention by wine experts but we think it’s a delicious wine that can be had in any season.
 Those rich and juicy flavors of ripe plums just soak your tongue.
 This Plum Wine Recipe is to die for.
 This is usually a very sweet wine that goes well with desserts or Asian cuisine.
 This is one of the most flavorful wines that you can make at home.
 If this is your first time don’t worry.
 It’s not really that difficult to create wine at home anyway.
 Many plum wine recipes are pretty complex but we’ve put together an easy plum wine recipe that anyone can follow.

 If this is your first time making any type of wine then you will need winemaking equipment.
-We’ve put together a short list of wine equipment kits that can be purchased for as little as $100 to get you started.
+We’ve put together a shortlist of wine equipment kits that can be purchased for as little as $100 to get you started.
 Click here to learn more about making wine.

 Easy Plum Wine Recipe